tmux-plugins/tpm/HOW_TO_PLUGIN.md

 Key `T` is chosen because:
  - it's "kind of" a mnemonic for `TPM`
  - the key is not used by Tmux natively.
 Tmux man page, KEY BINDINGS section contains a list of all the bindings Tmux uses.
-We don't want to override any Tmux default binding, and there's plenty of unused keys.
+There's plenty of unused keys and we don't want to override any Tmux default binding,

 Open the plugin run file in your favorite text editor: